Ever a Work in Progress

 Some works are created to be shown on a short term basis, others are more permanent and made over time in direct response to the cottage, its garden, built materials and social history.

-Much has been created to date, with more underway in time for the opening in Spring 2021.
+Much has been created to date, with more underway in time for the 2021 open season.
 Once open, work will continue to evolve and be added or changed providing different experiences over time.

 Featured work created for Ever Garden to-date can be found in more detail in the menu under Work - Place-Related.